Lombiq/Helpful-Libraries/Readme.md

+**Note** that the development of this modules now continues in the [dev branch](https://github.com/Lombiq/Helpful-Libraries/tree/dev).

 ## Project Description

 Various libraries that can be handy when developing for Orchard Core CMS, to be used from your own Orchard modules.